olneyhymn/ulsterworldly.com/content/post/common-cup.md

 >
 > Send for free descriptive booklet with catalogue and prices.
 >
-> NOTE--In many States the law now forbids the use of the single cup at the communion service.
+> <small>NOTE--In many States the law now forbids the use of the single cup at the communion service.
 It should not be necessary to await this in your own locality.
 The old style is unclean and unsanitary.
 Many thoroughly good Christians have refrained from partaking of communion for this very reason.
-If you have not yet adopted the modern, sanitary communion cup, let this be one of your first forward steps in 1922.
+If you have not yet adopted the modern, sanitary communion cup, let this be one of your first forward steps in 1922.</small>